-You will not be covered if you travel to a country which the Foreign and Commonwealth (FCO) has advised ‘against all travel’ or ‘against all but essential travel’.
-Therefore, it is important to double check the FCO’s advice just before you purchase your insurance
+You will not be covered if you travel to a country which the Foreign, Commonwealth and Development (FCDO) has advised ‘against all travel’ or ‘against all but essential travel’.
+Therefore, it is important to double check the FCDO’s advice just before you purchase your insurance

 If you’re planning a ski trip in the Alps or a cruise across the Med, we have add-ones that will suit your trip.
 Choose from Cruise, Golf or Winter Sports upgrades to make sure you’re fully protected.

 If this happens, you should contact us on our24-hour Emergency Assistance Helpline on +44 (0)292 010 7777.
 It is important to make sure you do this before you get medical treatment.